-As the correction for endogenous interaction terms is problematic in binary panel models, we rely on least-square estimation for a more straightforward implementation of IV estimates.
-We therefore, first, run linear RE regressions on individual participation in the various activities, (i) for comparison with the RE logit results, and (ii) as a baseline for the IV estimates.
-Similar to Table 6, Table 11 presents the coefficient estimates for the conflict and ethnicity variables.
-While not efficient, the estimates are consistent and, more importantly, qualitatively turn out very similar to the RE logit results.
+As the correction for endogenous interaction terms is problematic in binary panel models, we employ least-square estimation for a more straightforward implementation of IV estimates.
+We therefore, first, run linear RE regressions on individual participation in the various activities (i) for comparison with the RE logit results, and (ii) as a baseline for the IV estimates.
+Similar to Table 6, Table 10 presents the coefficient estimates for the conflict and ethnicity variables.
+While not efficient, the estimates are consistent and, more importantly, turn out to be (qualitatively) very similar to the RE logit results.

-In a second step, we instrument for the conflict intensity dummies and the conflict\high ethnic polarization interaction terms using (i) the average conflict intensity in neighboring districts; (ii) the interaction of neighboring conflict intensity and high domestic levels of ethnic polarization; and (iii) the squared terms of these instruments.
-Table 12 reports the estimated coefficients for the variables of interest.
+Second, we instrument for the conflict intensity dummies and the conflict\(high ethnic polarization) interaction terms using as instruments: (i) the average conflict intensity in neighboring districts; (ii) the interaction of neighboring conflict intensity and high domestic levels of ethnic polarization; and (iii) the squared terms of these instruments.
+Table 11 reports the estimated coefficients for the variables of interest.
 The main findings hold strongly: we find lower participation levels in areas affected by violent conflict, while this effect is more than offset in areas with a high degree of ethnic polarization.

-Similarly, the results on the role of the relative presence of the own ethnic group for citizen participation are confirmed (i) when running linear RE regressions (Table 13); and (ii) when instrumenting for conflict with average conflict intensity in neighboring districts (Table 14).
-In conflict-affected districts, citizens are significantly more likely to get engaged in activities with a strong presence of the own ethnic group, in particular when it comes to local governance, social services, and infrastructure development.
+Similarly, the impact of the relative presence of the own ethnic group on citizen participation is confirmed (i) when running linear RE regressions (Table 12); and (ii) when instrumenting for conflict with average conflict intensity in neighboring districts (Table 13).
+In conflict-affected districts, citizens are significantly more likely to get engaged in activities with a strong presence of their own ethnic group, in particular when it comes to local governance, social services, and infrastructure development.

-Further, we assess the magnitude of the potential endogeneity of the conflict indicators by running Hausman tests comparing the linear RE and the IV estimates.
-As expected form the close proximity of RE and IV RE estimates of coefficients, and from the large sample size, the null hypothesis of systematic equality between the estimated coefficients is clearly never rejected throughout (P-values of 0.97 for governance, and almost 1 for the other activities), therefore supporting the consistency of our results without any need to use instruments.
+Finally, we assess the magnitude of the potential endogeneity of the conflict indicators by running Hausman tests comparing the linear RE and the IV estimates.
+As expected from the close proximity of RE and IV RE estimates of coefficients and from the large sample size, the null hypothesis of systematic equality between the estimated coefficients is never rejected throughout (P-values of 0.97 for governance, and almost 1 for the other activities), therefore confirming the consistency of our results without any need to use instruments.